App-vNext/Polly/docs/extensibility/index.md

 Regardless of whether the strategy is reactive or proactive, every new resilience strategy should include the following components:

+- The strategy itself which should inherit from [`ResilienceStrategy`](xref:Polly.ResilienceStrategy)
 - Options detailing the strategy's configuration.
-These should inherit from [`ResilienceStrategyOptions`](xref:Polly.ResilienceStrategyOptions).
+This should inherit from [`ResilienceStrategyOptions`](xref:Polly.ResilienceStrategyOptions).
-- Extensions for `ResiliencePipelineBuilder` or `ResiliencePipelineBuilder<T>`.
+- Extensions for `ResiliencePipelineBuilder` or `ResiliencePipelineBuilder<T>` to register the strategy into the pipeline.
 - Custom argument types for delegates that contain information about a specific event.

 The strategy options contain properties of following types: